Skip to main content

 FieldTypeRequiredDescription

-agentstringYesPath to agent file (relative to project root)
+agentstringYesPath to agent file (relative to that project’s root)

 promptstringNoAdditional prompt to append to agent instructions